vagonbar/gr-gwncppvgb/README.md

   ../libgwn/gwn_modtool.sh message_repeat 1 1 0
 ```

-The script `gwn_modtool.sh` takes the code from `gwnblockc`, a template GWN block available in the ../libgwn directory, and modifies the argument list according to the argumets given to `gwn_modtool.sh` as positional parameters: block name, number of input ports, number of output ports, and number of timers (the last one not yet implemented, so 0 is required).
+The script `gwn_modtool.sh` takes the code from `gwnblockc`, a template GWN block available in the `../libgwn` directory, and modifies the argument list according to the argumets given to `gwn_modtool.sh` as positional parameters: block name, number of input ports, number of output ports, and number of timers (the last one not yet implemented, so 0 is required).

-When running the script, the programmer will be asked to enter a user argument list of its own, such as "std::string message, int counter"; this list may be empty.
+When running the script, the programmer will be asked to enter a user argument list of its own, such as `std::string message, int counter`; this list may be empty.

 `gwn_modtool.sh` is a bash script which uses GNU RAdio `gr_modtool` to create two blocks:

-- `message_repeat`, which inherits from GNU Radio general block; all the GWN facilities for communicating with other blocks are copied into this block from a template GWN block.
+- `message_repeat`, which inherits from GNU Radio general `gr::block`; all the GWN facilities for communicating with other blocks are copied into this block from a template GWN block.
 In most cases, the programmer needs not change anything in this block.

 - `message_repeat_pdata`, an auxiliary block of GNU Radio type `noblock`, where the function `process_data` resides, and where local attributes are defined to capture user parameters.
 More specifically, for an argument called `arg_name` in the user list, the script declares an attribute `d_arg_name` of the corresponding type, and inserts an assignment `d_arg_name = arg_name` to capture the argument value (parameter) in the attribute variable.
 The files which the programmer must modify to achieve her purposes are these two: `../include/<module_name>/message_repeat_pdata.h`, and `../lib/message_repeat_pdata.cc`.